jhen0409/react-native-debugger/README.md

 -------------         | -------------
 `filters`             | *Map of arrays* named `whitelist` or `blacklist` to filter action types.
 `maxAge`              | *Number* of maximum allowed actions to be stored on the history tree, the oldest actions are removed once maxAge is reached.
 Default is `30`.
+`actionCreators`      | *Array* or *Object* of action creators to dispatch remotely.
+See the [example](https://github.com/zalmoxisus/remote-redux-devtools/commit/b54652930dfd4e057991df8471c343957fd7bff7).

-These two option is same with [remote-redux-devtools#parameters](https://github.com/zalmoxisus/remote-redux-devtools#parameters).
+These options are same with [remote-redux-devtools#parameters](https://github.com/zalmoxisus/remote-redux-devtools#parameters).

 ## Development